didlie-dev/layr-project/index.md

 During our research, we came across two redundancy schemes used by many people.
 The first is called __mirroring__ and the second is __erasure coding__.
 Erasure coding introduces “wildcard”, or encoded, shards that can “substitute” in for any lost shard, which decreases the probability of losing access to a file.
 This a more advanced technique that even larger entities such as Storj had not implemented until recently[9].
 We therefore opted to use mirroring, which is simply the distribution of multiple full copies of a file.

-Given a single file, if a file owner is using mirroring, then they will upload complete copies of that file to multiple hosts.
 If one host’s hardware fails, or if a host deletes the data, another host has that file intact.

 In terms of implementing mirroring in our system, the first problem to solve is how to reduce the likelihood that redundant shards will be sent to the same hosts node.
 Remember that when we distribute a shard to the network, the shard is sent to the node with the closest id to the shard’s id.
 Therefore if each redundant shard has the same id, there’s a high probability all shards will be sent to the same node.